Modern Foreign Languages (MFL) and English as an Additional Language (EAL) International Department

 Miss J Perez-Raboso, MFL teacher

 Key stage 3

-At the beginning of year 7 students opt which language they want to study.
-Students get the opportunity to learn languages in a fun and engaging way.
+At Bedford, we offer year 6 students the choice to study French or Spanish so that they have the opportunity to build on the knowledge and skills they have acquired at Primary School.
+It has not always been possible to offer both French and Spanish as the overwhelming majority in recent years have opted to study Spanish.
 The curriculum we offer puts the learning in contexts that are more relevant and interesting to our young learners.
-Students will be assessed every half term.
-There are four skills that are assessed in MFL; listening, reading, writing and speaking.
+Students will be assessed regularly and rigorously.
+There are five skills that are assessed in MFL; listening, reading, writing and translation and speaking.

 Year 7 topics;

 It is our priority in the first term of Yr.
 7 to ensure that all students can pronounce the language accurately.
 We will use our Phonetics scheme of learning to support this.
 We believe that by giving the students the skills to pronounce the language with accuracy the students will be able to:

 Further topics studied: Introducing myself, describing my family, other nationalities, my school, my likes and dislikes and my area.

 Year 7 revision, home and area, meal-times, transport, holidays, cultural differences, the media, the present, past and future tense and free time.